Stefan Jacobsson

 Stefan Jacobsson (born 30 December 1982 in Donsö, Sweden) was the leader of the now defunct Party of the Swedes.

 Jacobsson got involved in Neo-Nazism when he was sixteen in the late 1990s.
 He was also a member of the Swedish Resistance Movement.
-In 2005, he was sentenced for rioting during a demonstration.
+In 2005, he was sentenced to two months in prison for rioting during a demonstration.

 Jacobsson has also been involved in armed attacks against people.